yeheskieltame/Pippu/README.md

 **Key distinction**: Both competitors operate on Ethereum mainnet targeting institutional scale.
 Pippu launches on Base with Farcaster integration, explicitly prioritizing accessibility and user experience over maximum scale.
 We're attacking the long-tail market they ignore.

 ---

-## 6. What Is Your Distribution Strategy and Why
+## What is your distribution strategy and why?

 **Farcaster-native distribution** is our core strategy.
 Rather than building another standalone dApp competing for attention, we're embedded in an existing social platform where our target users already spend time.